 The Permanent Fund does not currently engage in any activities that have significant direct domestic macroeconomic implications.
-Any future investment with the potential for such impact will be coordinated with Alaska governmental authorities.
+Any future investment with the potential for such an impact will be coordinated with Alaska governmental authorities.

-- 4. There should be clear and publicly disclosed policies, rules, procedures, or arrangements in relation to the SWF's general approach to funding, withdrawal, and spending operations. - 4.1.
-The source of SWF funding should be publicly disclosed. - 4.2.
+4. There should be clear and publicly disclosed policies, rules, procedures, or arrangements in relation to the SWF's general approach to funding, withdrawal, and spending operations.

+4.1.
+The source of SWF funding should be publicly disclosed.

+4.2.
 The general approach to withdrawals from the SWF and spending on behalf of the government should be publicly disclosed.

-Alaska's Constitution and Statutes clearly define the funds which must be deposited into the principal of the Permanent Fund, as well as how funds may be withdrawn.
+Alaska's Constitution and Statutes clearly define the funds which must be deposited into the Principal of the Permanent Fund, as well as the manner in which funds may be withdrawn.
+A percent of market value (POMV) methodology for withdrawals from the Fund was established in Alaska Statutes in 2018 by the adoption of Senate Bill 26, Chapter 16, SLA 18.

-Alaska's Constitution states that 25% of the mineral royalties received by the state will be deposited in the Permanent Fund.
-State law raises this deposit to 50% for certain oil fields.
-The Legislature, through its power of appropriation, may make additional appropriations to the principal of the fund.
+Alaska's Constitution states that 25 percent of the mineral royalties received by the state will be deposited in the Permanent Fund.
+State law raises this deposit to 50 percent for leases after 1979.

+The Legislature, through its power of appropriation, may make additional appropriations to the principal of the fund, including inflation proofing the Principal as provided for in the statute.
 When it does so, the source of these funds is specified in the appropriation language in the corresponding legislation.

-Alaska's Constitution provides that only income generated from the investment of fund assets is available for appropriation (i.e. expenditure by the State of Alaska).
+Alaska's Constitution provides that all income generated from the investment of fund assets "shall be deposited into the general fund unless otherwise provided by law."
+The Earnings Reserve Account has been established in statute ("provided by law") to hold the realized earnings of the Fund and is available for appropriation (i.e. expenditure by the State of Alaska).